Sahanduiuc/twitter-sentiment-analysis-5/README.md

 # Important points for marker

-I use word2vec Twitter embeddings, pretrained on 400m tweets, which can be found here: https://www.fredericgodin.com/software/
+I use word2vec Twitter embeddings, pretrained on 400m tweets, which can be found here: https://www.fredericgodin.com/software/.
+The code written handles the word2vec embeddings trained on the GoogleNews dataset.

 ### Usage instructions